vincentfusco/tt06_555/README.md

 ![Simulation Results](./docs/tb_tt_um_vaf_555_timer_astable_results.png)

-Shown above, the measured frequency between the schematic and RC extracted netlist are close and are in close agreement with each other.
-The frequency is somewhat lower than the analytically predicted value, but quite close.
+Shown above, the measured frequency between the schematic and RC extracted netlist are in close agreement with each other.
+The frequency is somewhat lower than the analytically predicted value, but also quite close.

 ## Comparator